-Figure 5-10 MAC Address Clone
+Figure 5-13 MAC Address Clone

 Some ISPs require that you register the MAC Address of your adapter, which is connected to your cable, DSL modem or Ethernet during installation.
-You do not generally need to change anything here.
+Changes are rarely needed here.

 WAN MAC Address - This field displays the current MAC address of the WAN port, which is used for the WAN port.
-If your ISP requires that you register the MAC
+If your ISP requires that you register the MAC address, please enter the correct MAC address into this field.
+The format for the MAC Address is XX-XX-XX-XX-XX-XX-XX (X is any hexadecimal digit).

-- address, please enter the correct MAC address into this field.
-The format for the MAC Address is XX-XX-XX-XX-XX-XX (X is any hexadecimal digit). - Your PC's MAC Address This field displays the MAC address of the PC that is managing the router.
+Your PC's MAC Address - This field displays the MAC address of the PC that is managing the router.
 If the MAC address is required, you can click the Clone MAC Address button and this MAC address will fill in the WAN MAC Address field.